 IDPs are issued by associated members of the Australian Automobile Association (AAA).
 To obtain an IDP, please contact the relevant authority in your State or Territory.

 Thai Driving Licences

 Thai driver's licenses are issued by the Department of Land Transport, 1032 Phahonyothin Road, Chatujak District, Bangkok (Mo Chit BTS station), tel: 02 271 8888 ext 4201, 4202 or 4203 or contact the Department of Land Transport in your district.
 You should contact the above department to confirm your eligibility and what documents are required when applying for the license.
-Certification of documents and Statutory declarations can be obtained for a fee from the Australian Embassy in Bangkok or the Australian Consulate-General in Phuket.
+Certification of documents can be obtained for a fee from the Australian Embassy in Bangkok or the Australian Consulate-General in Phuket.